SivaaB/gdsc_council_application/docs/I. Events/Intro_to_Cloud_Computing.md

 - Understand the fundamental concepts of cloud computing.
 - Learn about different cloud service models and deployment models.
-- Explore popular cloud service providers.
+- Explore popular cloud service providers such as AWS, GCP and Azure.
-- Gain hands-on experience with cloud resources and services.
+- Gain hands-on experience with cloud resources and services such as AWS Amplify and AWS S3 Buckets.
 - Understand the benefits and challenges of cloud adoption.

 ## 🔍 **Prerequisites**